 Note that what you make or produce may dictate where you sell the product.
 For example, if you’re a photographer, you can simply upload your images to a stock photo site and make passive income as they’re downloaded by users.

 If you don’t already have a product you know how to make, consider taking a course or class to learn the basics.
 Apply your new knowledge and put your unique spin on the products to drive interest in your niche.

 Moonlighting—making money in addition to maintaining a full-time job—is on the rise.
 In fact, 4 in 10 Americans having a side hustle, according to 2018 data from Bankrate.
 On average, these side hustlers are making $686 each month—allowing them to reap the benefits of learning how to be a business owner and extra income.

-One of the most popular side hustle options is freelancing, which, in most cases, allows you to work remote, and on your own schedule, on a per project basis.
+One of the most popular side hustle options is freelancing, which, in most cases, allows you to work remotely, and on your own schedule, on a per-project basis.
 There are many skills that are great for freelancing, from technical to creative, and TechRepublic reported that some of the most in-demand skills of 2018 include: